kantmn/anker-solix-api/README.md

 Map path from container
 > /app

-to your local path where the anker-solix-api is available
+to your local path where the anker-solix-api is available, you can get it via

+``
+git clone https://github.com/thomluther/anker-solix-api.git anker_api
+``

-The container will launch the file
+The container will launch the file and use the api inside the folder anker_api
 > script.py

 inside the /app path on startup.